ErikPlachta/cs-regex-reference-guide/README.md

 | **`\d{4}`** | A collection of 4 digits |
 | **`/`** | Ending the regex expression |

+---

-#### Example - Email Address
+### **Example - Email Address**

-Now that we've covered the basics, let's look at the regex search pattern for all email addresses, again.
+Now that we've covered the basics, let's look at a regex search pattern built to search for email addresses.
-> *The goal here is to understand the concept of what's possible!*
+> You'll notice I've covered less details here.

 **Do you see a pattern in this regex search pattern?**